tau-OS/devdocs/docs/hig/patterns/overlay_button.md

 - Use clear and simple icons, such as `list-add-symbolic`, `chat-message-new-symbolic`, or `document-edit-symbolic`.
 Ensure that a tooltip is available for clarity.
 - Don't use confusing or open-ended icons that suggest less common actions.

-An Overlay Button can trigger an action either on the current screen, or it can perform an action that creates a new screen.
+An Overlay Button can trigger an action either on the current Window, or it can perform an action that creates a new Window.
 It promotes an important, constructive action such as:

 - Create